upti.my

 • Custom favicon: Set a favicon that appears in browser tabs.

-• Brand colors: Choose primary and accent colors that match your brand identity.
+• Brand colors: Choose primary, secondary, background, and text colors that match your brand identity.

 • Company name: Display your company name in the page header and title.